-Oh, and a quick note on German nouns: they always start with a capital letter- just a word of warning before you start thinking I was a little over-enthusiastic on the grammar front today…
+Oh, and a quick note on German nouns: German nouns always (always, always) start with a capital letter- just a word of warning before you start thinking I was a little over-enthusiastic on the grammar front today…

 German Travel Words You’ll Wish We Had in English!